librespot-org/librespot/README.md

 Also required is an installation of [portaudio](http://portaudio.com/), which can be installed via `brew install portaudio` for an OS X machine.

+On debian / ubuntu the following dependencies need to be installed:
+`libavahi-compat-libdnssd-dev`, `portaudio19-dev`, `libprotoc-dev`, `libprotobuf-dev`

 Once you've cloned this repository you can build *librespot* using `cargo`.
 ```shell
 cargo build